 Wet food characteristic of olive oil is typical for olive oils that used olives damaged by frost when they were still on the tree.

-If you would like to learn more about how can you tell the quality of olive oil, we recommended reading this article to get more insight.
+If you would like to learn more about how can you tell the quality of olive oil, we recommend reading article "How can you tell the quality of olive oil?".